swyxio/sw-yx.github.io/_posts/2018-03-22-react-rally-cfp.md

 ## Abstract

-What is your talk about?
+**What is your talk about?**

+In

 ## *for review committee*

 ## Details

-Explain the theme and flow of your talk.
-What are the intended audience takeaways? is there an outline you plan to follow?
+**Explain the theme and flow of your talk.
+What are the intended audience takeaways? is there an outline you plan to follow?**

 ## Pitch

-WHy is this talk pertinent?
+**Why is this talk pertinent?
 What is your involvement in the topic?
+Explain why this talk should be considered and what makes you qualified to speak on the topic.**